pepkit/looper/docs/README.md

 looper run project/project_config.yaml
 ```

-Detailed explanation of results is in the [Hello Looper example repository](https://github.com/databio/hello_looper).
+Detailed explanation of results is in the [Hello world tutorial](hello-world.md).